How to Fix Windows Security Service in services.msc

 Seeing the "managed by your organization" message on a company device is expected, but on your personal computer, it can be concerning.
 This alert usually means an account, program, or setting has taken control of your security configurations.
 The cause is often one of a few common issues, most of which are straightforward to identify and fix.

-Linked Work or School Accounts
+The Culprit: A Linked Work or School Account

 If you’ve connected a work or school email to your personal PC, this is a likely cause.
 When you access corporate resources like Office 365, your organization’s IT policies can be applied to your device to protect company data.
 This extends their cybersecurity perimeter to your machine, which results in Windows Defender being "managed" by them.
 It’s a standard security measure to ensure any device touching corporate data meets certain safety standards, even if it’s your personal computer.